 In the past, Mosaic has used the term “modern-day slavery,” when referring to human trafficking in our messaging and communications; we now recognize the harm caused by these words and are making a conscious effort to change our dialogue.
 Not only do we find using these phrases harmful to describe human trafficking, but in most cases it is not accurate to compare the experience of human trafficking to the institution of slavery in the United States.

-In the 16th – 19th centuries, the Transatlantic slave trade brought millions of people from Africa to the Americas with the intention of enslaving them.
-People were enslaved because of who they are; their lives and livelihood were seen as unimportant compared to the value of free labor they would provide to the slave owner.
-This differs from human trafficking in that traffickers intentionally find and exploit the vulnerabilities of their victims, and while anyone can be subjected to human trafficking, not just anyone could be subjected to slavery.
+In the 16th – 19th centuries, the Transatlantic Slave Trade brought millions of people from Africa to the Americas with the intention of enslaving them.
+People were enslaved because of who they are – the color of their skin; their lives and livelihood were seen as unimportant compared to the value of free labor they would provide to the slave owner.
+This differs from human trafficking in that traffickers intentionally find and exploit the vulnerabilities of their victims, and while anyone can be subjected to human trafficking, not just anyone was subjected to slavery in the United States.

 Although we at Mosaic now refrain from using slavery in reference to human trafficking, we understand there are some human trafficking survivors who identify their experience with slavery and we respect their right to self-identify.
 We understand and recognize that human trafficking is a very complex crime and there are some trafficking situations in which the victims’ experience may be reflective of slavery.